BitOMC/BitOMC/docs/src/guides/explorer.md

 Ordinal Explorer
 ================

-The `ord` binary includes a block explorer.
+The `bitomc` binary includes a block explorer.
 We host an instance of the block explorer on mainnet at [ordinals.com](https://ordinals.com), on signet at [signet.ordinals.com](https://signet.ordinals.com), and on testnet at [testnet.ordinals.com](https://testnet.ordinals.com).
-As of version 0.16.0 the wallet needs `ord server` running in the background.
+As of version 0.16.0 the wallet needs `bitomc server` running in the background.
 This is analogous to how `bitcoin-cli` needs `bitcoind` running in the background.

 ### Running The Explorer
 The server can be run locally with:

-`ord server`
+`bitomc server`

 To specify a port add the `--http-port` flag:

-`ord server --http-port 8080`
+`bitomc server --http-port 8080`

 The JSON-API endpoints are enabled by default, to disable them add the `--disable-json-api` flag (see [here](#json-api) for more info):

-`ord server --disable-json-api`
+`bitomc server --disable-json-api`

 Search
 ------